 Ukraine's Santa Claus

-Ukraine's Santa Claus is called Did Moroz (Father Frost) or Svyatyy Mykolay (St. Nicholas).
-Ukraine has a special connection with St. Nicholas, and the figures of St. Nicholas and Did Moroz are closely associated—when you visit Ukraine, you might notice how many churches are named after this saint associated with gift-giving.
+Ukraine's Santa Claus is called Did Moroz (Father Frost) or Svyatyy Mykolay (Saint Nicholas).
+Ukraine has a special connection with St. Nicholas, and the figures of Saint Nicholas and Did Moroz are closely associated—when you visit Ukraine, you might notice how many churches are named after this saint associated with gift-giving.

 Some children might be given gifts on December 19, the Ukrainian St. Nicholas Day, while others must wait until Christmas Eve for holiday present-opening.